 Our users weren’t just sales reps, managers, and inventory specialists.
 We had to win over the IT departments, too.
 That meant ensuring the platform fit smoothly within each organization’s tech ecosystem.

-We collaborated with IT managers and asked them questions like:
+We collaborated with IT managers to comply with:

-We also paid attention to minimizing user friction.
-From login to trade completion, we reduced the number of clicks it took to accomplish tasks.
+We also focused on minimizing UI friction.
+From login to trade completion, IT monitored each action.
 Great app design eliminates barriers, making the experience as effortless as possible for end users and tech managers.

 One of our biggest challenges wasn’t technical; it was emotional.
 Many users feared that our software would replace their jobs.
 But the reality was quite the opposite.
-This app was designed to be a support tool for inventory professionals, not to substitute them.
+This app was designed to support inventory professionals, not to substitute them.

 We had to lean into our marketing to change the narrative.
-From the perspective of inventory management, we doubled down on the benefits of using the platform:
+We doubled down on the benefits of using the platform:

-- Notifications to trigger shipping and receiving workflows
+• Notifications to trigger shipping and receiving workflows for better visibility.

-- Trading rules to prevent certain trades from happening.
+• Trading rules to prevent bad trades from happening.

-After understanding the full benefits, inventory departments saw that the app helped them do more than ever before.
-It freed them up to focus on higher-value work.
+After understanding the full benefits, inventory departments saw that the app helped them do a better job.

 Visibility and Transparency Always Matter

-Another benefit of the platform was the unexpected visibility it provided.
+Again, a benefit of the InQ platform was the unexpected visibility it provided.
 Companies confirmed that inventory wasn’t always where it was supposed to be: sometimes shockingly in garages, car trunks, or storage lockers.
 With our app, users began to re-inventory items they had forgotten about or were too lazy to track in their IMS.

 As adoption grew, inventory accuracy across their organization improved, bridging the gap between field knowledge and their IMS.